knative/docs/docs/versioned/install/installing-kourier.md

 This installation is recommended for Knative installations without Istio installed.

 You will need a Kubernetes cluster with the Knative Serving component installed.
-To install Knative Serving, use either of the following installation methods:
+To install Knative Serving, use either of these installation methods:

 - [Installing Knative Serving using YAML files](./yaml-install/serving/install-serving-with-yaml.md)
 - [Install by using the Knative Operator CLI Plugin](./operator/knative-with-operator-cli.md)